-Yookyung Lee, adjunct instructor of Korean language in the Department of World Languages at Boise State, presented a workshop titled, “Transitioning to the New Normal: Designing (A)synchronous Tasks in Task-supported Curricula,” at the 27th annual American Association of Teachers of Korean conference held at Cornell University in June along with Angela Lee-Smith from Yale University and Haewon Cho, Siwon Lee and Eunae Kim from the University of Pennsylvania.
+Yookyung Lee, adjunct instructor of Korean language in the Department of World Languages at Boise State, presented a workshop titled, “Transitioning to the New Normal: Designing (A)synchronous Tasks in Task-supported Curricula,” at the 27th annual American Association of Teachers of Korean conference held at Cornell University in June.
+The workshop was co-presented with Angela Lee-Smith from Yale University and Haewon Cho, Siwon Lee and Eunae Kim from the University of Pennsylvania.

-In the workshop, the group presented a new task-supported curricular model for low-proficiency learners at beginning and intermediate levels that they have implemented at private and state universities.
-The new model provides a systematic roadmap and scaffolded instruction with which to transition from perception-based to production-based tasks that adhere to the National Council of State Supervisors for Languages and the American Council on the Teaching of Foreign Languages’ Can-Do Statements while also connecting students’ in-class learning experiences with outside-of-class tasks.
+The group presented a new task-supported curricular model for low-proficiency learners at beginning and intermediate levels.
+The model, already implemented at a number of private and state universities, provides a systematic roadmap and scaffolded instruction with which to transition from perception-based to production-based tasks.
+These tasks adhere to the National Council of State Supervisors for Languages and the American Council on the Teaching of Foreign Languages’ Can-Do Statements, while also connecting students’ in-class learning experiences with outside-of-class tasks.

 The group demonstrated their model with hands-on activities on how to: